-QUESTION 4: What is the overall project risk categoriza tion?
-Low Risk Moderate Risk Substantial Risk x Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
-High Risk QUESTION 5: Based on the identified risks a and risk ca tegorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substar ntial and Hi gh Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)
+QUESTION 4: What is the overall project risk of categor ization?
+Low Risk Moderate Risk Substantial Risk X cion 5 apply to this level of risk, for each Programmatic Principle and Project Standard sk, a scoped study on key risks is required.
+High Risk QUESTION 5: Based on the identified risks a nd risk categorization, what requirements o f the SES are triggered? (check all that apply) Question only required for Moderate, Substan itial and High Risk projects Is assessment required? (check if "yes") х Status? (completed, planned)

-1 if yes, indicate overall type and status Fargeted assessment Stakeholder Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
-Planned, a Stakeholder Engagement Plan for each sub-project (as needed for SES compliance) and will need to update the completed previous to the approval of the sub-project.
-Gender Analysis: See ProDoc; completed during PPG.
-Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
+X Targeted assessment Completed during the PPG: stakeholder analysis, gender analysis if yes, in type and x Targeted assessment Completed during the PPG: stakeholder analysis, gender analysis Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
 Additionally, at the sub-project level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub-project.
 Capacity assessment for right-holders Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. pan-African/national and local) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
 Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
-Indigenous Peoples, initial analysis: Completed, an Indigenous Peoples Analysis has been completed at the PPG phase before PAC approval of the project.
-Other targeted assessments might be required (separate from the ESIA requirements noted below), and will be determined during implementation of the ESMF.
-That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A health impact assessment - lf yes, indicate overall type manageme nt plans (e.g. Gender Action Plan, Emergency Capacity Management Plan: Planned, for each sub-project and will need to the completed previous to the approval of the sub-project.
-Stakeholder Engagement Plan Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
-Planned, a Stakeholder Engagement Plan for each sub-project and will need to the completed previous to the approval of the sub-project.
-Gender Action Plan: See ProDoc; completed during PPG Other targeted management plans might be required (separate from the ESMP requirements noted below), and will be determined during implementation of the ESMF.
-That could include (inter alia): Emergency Response Plan Waste Management Plan Labor Management Plan Biodiversity Action Plan ESMP (Environment al and Social Management Plan which may include Planned, as noted in the ESMF. range of targeted plans)
+Indigenous Peoples: Planned, an Indigenous Peoples Analysis at the pilot site level if consultations provide signs of potential indigenous Peoples, and if applicable the subsequent Indigenous Peoples Plan and Free Prior Informed Consent document.
+Other planned, it will need to the completed previous to the approval of such sub-project: A Cultural Heritage Analysis (and if applicable, a Heritage Impact Assessment), A climate risk assessment, A health impact assessment, A health impact assessment, A health impact assessment, A health impact assessment, A strategic natural resources, biodiversity, ecosystems and ecosystem services assessment, A strategic natural resources, biodiversity, ecosystems and ecosystem services assessment, A Social and Environmental Impact Assessment for physical and economic displacement, Indirect climate change and disaster risks will be studied, including the quantification of GHG emission reductions for scope 2 and 3 (equivalent to a Life Cycle Analysis, from cradle to grave).
+A Pollution and Resource Efficiency Assessment